UoM-ResPlat-DevOps/mf-sync-client/README.md

     --mf.token <token>                   The Mediaflux secure identity token.
     --mf.sid <sid>                       The Mediaflux session id.
     --daemon                             Start a daemon to watch the changes in the specified directory.
-    --csum-check                         Validate CRC32 checksum are upload.
+    --csum-check                         Validate CRC32 checksum.
 It will slow down the upload process.
     --exclude-empty-folder               Exclude empty folders.
     --number-of-workers <n>              Number of worker threads to upload the files.
 Defaults to 1.
     --log-dir <logging-directory>        The directory to save the logs.
 Defaults to current work directory.